AndBible/docs-wiki/FAQ.md

 # And Bible FAQ #

+## Please add module X to And Bible!

+Modules to And Bible are provided primarily via JSword engine, which uses Sword modules by Crosswire.
+Thus, you should report your requests to Crosswire modules team.

+You can also get in touch with them via email to their [email list](https://www.crosswire.org/mailman/listinfo/sword-devel) or via their other [contact methods](http://crosswire.org/contact/).

 ## I found text issue in one of the Bible / Commentary etc. modules in And Bible.

 And Bible developers don't fix module issues.
 Modules to And Bible are provided primarily